Programming as Theory Building: Peter Naur's Essay

 Stern: Kubernetes Logs on Steroids

-Posted on Fri, 20 Feb 2026 in DevOps • Tagged with kubernetes, cli, logs, devops, tools
+Posted on Fri, 20 Feb 2026 in Infraestructura • Tagged with kubernetes, cli, logs, herramientas

 If you work with Kubernetes, you've probably suffered through the kubectl logs command.
 It's useful for viewing the logs of a specific pod, but it falls short when you have multiple replicas of a service or when pods restart and change names.